Pollutants and Health

 Oxides of Nitrogen (NOx)

 NOx can cause damage to respiratory airways.
 The high diversity, mobility, and reactivity of NOx enable this pollutant to contribute to numerous environmental problems such as acid rain, climate change, deteriorated water quality, ground-level ozone, air toxics, and particulate matter.
-Approximately 55% of man-made NOx emissions come from motor vehicles.
+Approximately 55% of human-made NOx emissions come from motor vehicles.

 Particulate Matter (PM)